JWT bearer assertion grant handler SPI

 2. JWT bearer grant handler SPIs

-The Connect2id server allows enterprises to apply arbitrary authorisation and business logic to JWT assertion grants, in order to determine the properties of the issued tokens (scope, audience, expiration, etc).
+The Connect2id server supports customised processing of JWT assertion grants, in order to determine the properties of the issued tokens (scope, audience, expiration, etc).

-This is achieved by means of two flexible plugin interfaces (SPI) -- one for handling self-issued JWT assertions and another for handling third-party (Security Token Service, or STS) assertions.
+This is achieved by means of two plugin interfaces (SPI) – one for handling self-issued JWT assertions and another for handling third-party (Security Token Service, or STS) assertions.

 Features of the JWT bearer grant handlers: